wduquette/joe/mdbook/src/extending/registered_types.md

 type.
 For example, [`String`](../library/type.joe.String.md) and [`List`](../library/type.joe.List.md) provide a great many instance methods.

-An instance method is quite similar to a [native function](native_functions.md), but an instance method is bound to a value of the proxied type, and so has a slightly different signature.
+An instance method is like a [native function](native_functions.md), but has a different signature because it is bound to a value of the proxied type.
 For example, here is the implementation of the `String` type's [`length()`](../library/type.joe.String.md#method.length) method.

 ```java